Quantum chaos and macroscopic realism as no-signaling in time: Introduction

 \section{Introduction}

-We aim to connect classical chaos and macrorealism, a set of assumptions proposed to test the limits of quantum mechanics.
+This paper aims to study the impact that chaos has on macrorealism, which is a set of assumptions proposed to test the limits of quantum mechanics.
 They codify the intuition of how macroscopic objects behave \cite{Leggett1985,Leggett_2002} and are in direct contradiction to postulates of quantum mechanics when applied to macroscopic systems.
-These assumptions allow derivation of the Leggett-Garg inequalities and the no-signalling in time (NSIT) condition \cite{KoflerBrukner2013}, each of which must be respected by physical systems obeying the pertinent assumptions.
-Here we employ the NSIT condition (simpler of the two) to answer whether quantized chaotic systems could be especially violative against the tests.
-The subject of macrorealism has been extensively studied lately in various directions; see \cite{Emary_2013} for a review, and \cite{Clemente2015, ClementeKofler2016,Halliwell2017} for interesting recent developments.
+These assumptions allow derivation of the Leggett-Garg (LG) inequalities and the no-signaling in time (NSIT) condition as found by Kofler and Brukner \cite{KoflerBrukner2013}, which are necessary conditions for macrorealism to hold.
+While the Leggett-Garg inequalities are based on the results of sequential measurements in time, the NSIT conditions compare probability distribution of measurement outcomes with or without prior measurements.
+They also follow from the assumptions of macrorealism and can be violated even when the LG inequality is not.